-The double page spreads show us the ordinary busyness of a child’s life.
+The double-page spreads show us the ordinary busyness of a child’s life.
 Significantly, one black and grey spread depicts how overwhelming a very busy life can be too.
 Sports, an electric pylon, friends, cooking, music, nature, clothes, spectacle, dishes, clocks, hairdressers, babies, even a Henry Hoover, vie for attention and can perhaps lead to overload and distress.
 However, Ballard’s text reassures children that a variety of ‘thoughts come and go for all of us all the time’ and provides some very practical ways for dealing with negative thoughts.
-There are tips and resources for parents or teachers at the back of the book.
+There are tips and resources for parents or teachers at the back of Your Mind is Like the Sky.

 There is no hint of trivialisation or patronising tone here – no sugar-coated aphorisms.
 Ballard’s background in philosophy and psychology ensures that this serious topic is given due respect.
 Carlin’s pastel illustrations make it highly engaging and accessible.

 You might be interested in our podcast with Laura Carlin